awslabs/aws-video-transcriber/README.md

 ## TODO

+* [ ] Bug when video autorewinds but does not reset caption index to zero
 * [ ] Validate video max length 2 hours
 * [ ] Multiple vocabularies / locales
 * [ ] Pick locale / vocabulary